teverett/mailcradle/README.md

 # Rules

-There are two types of rules that mailcradle can process:
+There are two types of rules that MailCradle can process:

 * Simple Rules
 * List Rules